 Ensalada Iberica is the perfect accompaniment to last week’s Portuguese pork, because of its sweet base of oranges and dates, along with an abundance of piquant onions and lemon-vinaigrette.
 This quick salad pleases our palettes.
-Its strong combination of complimentary foods is additionally enhanced with the spice coriander, which is also a “seasoning match made in heaven” for pork, as noted by Andrew Dornenburg and Karen Page in Culinary Artistry; thus, these dishes balance each other, resulting in excellent flavors and joy unspeakable.1
+Its strong combination of complimentary foods is additionally enhanced with the spice coriander, which is also a “seasoning match made in heaven” for pork, as noted by Andrew Dornenburg and Karen Page in Culinary Artistry.
+Thus these two dishes balance each other, resulting in excellent flavors and joy unspeakable.
+1

-My strongest fan among them Larry organized a going-away party for me.
+My strongest fan among them, Larry, organized a going-away party for me.
 He chose an upscale Chinese restaurant, since a travel agent in the group had hoped to take me to China, to teach native foods on one of her tours.
-At our celebration, they graciously presented me with a restaurant-caliber, 15 ½ x 10 ½ inch cake pan and stock pot, as seen in my photos; how these have blessed my work.
+At our celebration, they graciously presented me with a restaurant-caliber, 15 ½” x 10 ½” cake pan and a stock pot, as seen in my photos; how these have blessed my work.

 At one of our classes, someone encouraged me to consider the then new concept of computers for my work.
 I responded that I will never do that, for it was beyond me.
 Technology, however, has enabled the expansion of my endeavors beyond my imagination.

 Back then I wrote everything out by hand, as I constantly discovered new themes from various cultures and ages.
 All my research came from hard copies of books and publications; I searched for the sources of my inspiration at the local library, in an array of cook books, and in such publications as Montana newspapers, the New York Times, and numerous fashionable magazines.
 My existence was marked by creativity, as I developed my faculty for research.
 This skill was further sharpened by my graduate work at Portland State University, 1988-91.